-g / --git flag is URL-aware: GitLab URLs are detected automatically

 always explicit.
 The same convention applies to --fix-settings (GitHub

-repo-settings remediation) and --fix-settings-gl (reserved for GitLab
+repo-settings remediation) and --fix-settings-gl (GitLab project-settings

 What’s GitHub-only in v1